 Handmade kitchen knives are becoming more trendy every year.
 Who wouldn’t want a kitchen knife crafted by a dedicated blacksmith using the best materials?
-It isn’t only the meaningfulness of handmade kitchen knives that make them famous.
-They are sturdy, strong, and hold a cutting edge a lot better than the overwhelming majority of mass-produced ones.
+It isn’t only the craftsmanship of handmade kitchen knives that make them famous.
+They are sturdy, strong, and hold a sharp cutting edge a lot better than the overwhelming majority of mass-produced knives.

 There are many reasons to consider a handmade kitchen knife, and we’re sure that you have plenty.
 There isn’t a lack of motive, but where and how.
 It can get quite challenging to find a proper handmade kitchen knife and have doubts whether it’s actually handmade or not.